ajitdevx/react-sample-apps/airbnb/README.md

-# Airbnb Static Website
+# airbnb clone Static Website

-What we'll leran
+What we'll learn
 Props
 Creating components from an array